-The 25-year-old son of a Juhu-based actor has come under the scrutiny of the police for allegedly supplying his friends in Mumbai with the psychedelic drug LSD (lysergic acid diethylamide) from the United States.
+In 2017, the 25-year-old son of a Juhu-based actor came under the scrutiny of the police for allegedly supplying his friends in Mumbai with the psychedelic drug LSD (lysergic acid diethylamide) from the United States.
 The drug is being smuggled in the form of acid stamps, similar to postal stamps, which have to be placed under the tongue and are capable of providing a kick that lasts 12 hours after peaking in two or three hours.

 Drug sellers have now turned to neighbourhood fruit and vegetable sellers to peddle their wares.
-Since April, the ANC has held three such vendors and one food stall owner for peddling charas and 'meow meow'.
-The latest such arrest was when ANC branch nabbed vegetable vendor Suraj Gupta after they received a tip-off about him selling MD in a vegetable market near Goregaon check naka.
+Since April 2018, the ANC has held three such vendors and one food stall owner for peddling charas and 'meow meow'.
+The latest such arrest was when ANC branch nabbed vegetable vendor Suraj Gupta after they received a tip-off about him selling MD in a vegetable market near Goregaon check naka

 Looks like chocolate?
 Don't eat it!
-Drug peddlers in South Mumbai are trafficking cocaine to college-going youths in the guise of toffees.
-According to a report, the drug is being distributed in small cocaine sachets, also called, 'love sips' or 'love drops'.
+Drug peddlers in South Mumbai were caught trafficking cocaine to college-going youths in the guise of toffees.
+According to a report, the drug was being distributed in small cocaine sachets, also called, 'love sips' or 'love drops'

 According to ANC officials, many fruit vendors order apples from Kashmiri fruit suppliers because they are comparitively cheaper and in demand.
 These suppliers conceal the charas inside the apple boxes and use trucks to deliver them to Mumbai without any trouble from security authorities.

 Drug peddling has been a family business for the Shaikhs for at least the last three decades.
 Abdul inherited the trade from his father-in-law Ismail Jadiya in the 1980s.
 Jadiya was the top drug peddler of his time.
-Abdul has now passed the baton to his wife Nazma, son Arif, daughters Rubina and Rehana and their husbands Abdul Karobari and Kayamuddin Khan.
-The entire family runs an organised syndicate from Kashmir, Uttar Pradesh to Mumbai and Thane.
+Abdul passed the baton to his wife Nazma, son Arif, daughters Rubina and Rehana and their husbands Abdul Karobari and Kayamuddin Khan.
+The entire family used to run an organised syndicate from Kashmir, Uttar Pradesh to Mumbai and Thane.

-Looks like drug peddler Abdul Gani, also known by his alias Papa Bakree, will be bleating behind bars now.
-ANC officials recovered 55 grams of MD worth R1.10 lakh from him.
+ANC officials recovered 55 grams of MD worth Rs 1.10 lakh from drug peddler Abdul Gani, also known by his alias Papa Bakree.
 Sources said Gani is part of the infamous Pathan gang, which is currently working with one Chikna drug company.
-He is an ace biker, known for delivering drugs to as many as 40 local dealers within half an hour.
+He was popular for being an ace biker, known for delivering drugs to as many as 40 local dealers within half an hour

-Be it charas or ganja, a sting operation by mid-day at three posh suburban colleges - SNDT, NMIMS and Mithibai - exposes how these are made easily available to all students, considering they are sold right outside the campus during college hours.
+Be it charas or ganja, a sting operation by mid-day at three posh suburban colleges - SNDT, NMIMS and Mithibai - exposed how these are made easily available to all students, considering they are sold right outside the campus during college hours

-Mumbai police reveal unique operandi of drug traffickers in inter-state racket.
+Mumbai police revealed a unique operandi of drug traffickers in inter-state racket.
 Drug dealers luring families from Bihar and UP with free trips to Mumbai and using them as cover to transport cannabis